HoneyryderChuck/association_observers/README.md

 Observers there are external entities which observe models.
 They don't exactly work as links between two models, just extract functionality (callbacks) which would otherwise flood the model.
 For that, they're great.
 For the rest, not really.

+## Comparison with DataMapper Observers

+Currently doesn't support callbacks on collections (even though it supports observation for any method, cool!)

 ### Installation